blakepell/BasicAudio/README.md

 ' File is written out to disk when this is called.
 The filename property must already be set. audioRecorder.StopRecording()
 ```
+## Troubleshooting

+On some systems latency might be an issue due to installed audio drivers.
+If this occurs and
+your sound card support ASIO drivers then it might be worth it to research [ASIO for all](http://www.asio4all.org/).
+I
+have used this on two systems in the past with success in mitigating any lag.